September 4, 2009

 Prabhakaran built a totalitarian type organization prepared to carry out terrorist attacks and strokes bold effect, but also to manage a state of fact, hospitals, police and even own customs service.

-Undisputed leader of the LTTE, Prabhakaran was adamant against dissent in the armed movement, which has led from their bunkers and networks of tunnels dug into the jungle areas now conquered by the army.
+Undisputed leader of the LTTE, Prabhakaran was adamant against dissent in the armed movement, which has led from their bunkers and tunnels networks in forested areas conquered by the army now.

 "Prabhakaran is not the type of man who lives on the surface.
 I'm sure you're living underground, "he told reporters a few days ago Brigadier Shavendra Desilva, who gave for granted that the" tiger "would fight" until the last moment. "